-As of the date of this MD&A, the parties continue to negotiate the terms of the Psychedelics Insights Definitive Agreement.
+As of the date of this MD&A, the parties have terminated the Psychedelics Insights LOI.

-11. Disruptive Pharma Joint Venture
+9. Disruptive Pharma Joint Venture

 In December 2020, Red Light Holland entered into a non-binding letter of intent (the "Disruptive Pharma LOI") with Disruptive Pharma LLC ("Disruptive Pharma"), a Latin America-focused pharmaceutical investment company focused on developing innovative solutions for the health and wellness industry, in order to establish a future joint venture (the "Disruptive Pharma Joint Venture") to cultivate, manufacture, and commercialize truffles for the Brazilian market, and to explore other potential business opportunities.
 The Disruptive Pharma Joint Venture is subject to the parties entering into a formal definitive agreement in respect thereof (the "Disruptive Pharma Joint Venture Agreement").